google/ml-metadata/ml_metadata/tools/mlmd_bench/README.md

 thread_env_config: { num_threads: 10 }
 ```

-The output is a `MLMDBenchReport` proto message in text format, e.g.:
+The output is a `MLMDBenchReport` Protocol Buffers message in text format, e.g.:

 ```shell
 summaries {